ray-project/ray/doc/source/tune/tutorials/tune-fault-tolerance.rst

 Let's say your initial Tune experiment is configured as follows.
-The actual training loop is just for demonstration purposes: the important detail is that saving and loading checkpoints has been implemented in the trainable.
+The actual training loop is just for demonstration purposes: the important detail is that :ref:`saving and loading checkpoints has been implemented in the trainable <tune-trial-checkpoint>`.

-..
-TODO: Replace the last line above with this after the checkpoint user guide has landed.
-.. :ref:`saving and loading checkpoints has been implemented in the trainable <tune-trial-checkpoint>`.

 .. literalinclude:: /tune/doc_code/fault_tolerance.py
     :language: python